2019 Vault Rankings

-California-based Electronic Arts operates development studios in North America and leases properties for R&D, sales, and administration in Europe and Asia.
+California-based EA operates development studios in North America and leases properties for R&D, sales, and administration in Europe and Asia.
 North America is its largest market, accounting for more than 40% of sales.
 International customers supply the rest.

 Sales and Marketing

-As Electronic Arts' business becomes increasingly digital, more of its sales are generated through the internet.
+As EA's business becomes increasingly digital, more of its sales are generated through the internet.
 Such channels include Origin, the company's direct-to-consumer platform, digital downloads from third-party retailers, and mobile applications.

-EA depends on two major console makers for about 45% of revenue.
-Games for Sony's PlayStation supply about 30% of sales and games for Microsoft's Xbox account for about 15% of sales.
-EA also sells packaged games to retailers, including mass merchants (Walmart), consumer electronics stores (Best Buy), and specialty game shops (GameStop).
+EA depends on two major console makers for about half of revenue.
+Games for Sony's PlayStation supply more than 30% of sales and games for Microsoft's Xbox account for over 15% of sales.
 EA has partnerships with Tencent Holdings Limited in China and Nexon Co.
 Ltd.